Introduction

 system.spin_indices = spin_like_orbital_indices

-An intuitive choice for spin-like orbitals are the orbitals with particularly strong repulsive on-site interactions .
+An intuitive choice for spin-like orbitals are orbitals with particularly strong repulsive local (i.e. on-site) interactions .

-The necessary preconditioning of the input data is done automatically by calling the preconditioning function on the Transformable once.
+The preconditioning of the input data necessary for the subsequent Schrieffer-Wolff transformation is done automatically by calling the preconditioning function on the Transformable object once.
+Due to the side effects of the preconditioning function, we advise against multiple calls of the preconditioning functions on the same Transformable object.

 from hqs_spin_mapper.preconditioning import preconditioning